44,95 €

 Autorenporträt

-Niels Windfeld Lund born 1949 in Copenhagen, Denmark, became the first employee and full professor in Documentation Studies, University of Tromsø, Norway, in 1996 and was responsible for the initial development of Documentation Studies.
-From 1975 till 1988 Dr. Lund was associate professor at the Royal School of Library and Information Science in Denmark.
-Professor Lund has been Visiting Professor at the University of California, Berkeley, (2001 / 2005-06).
-In 2001 prof. Lund founded The Document Academy, an international network for documentation studies organizing annual DOCAM conferences.
-Lund has mainly done research on libraries, general document theory and documents in health care and the arts.
-In 2014, prof. Lund retired, but is still active as professor emeritus.
+Niels Windfeld Lund became the first employee and full professor in Documentation Studies at the Department of Documentation Studies, UiT-The Arctic University of Norway.
+Dr Lund was Associate Professor at the Royal School of Library and Information Science in Denmark and has twice been Visiting Professor at the University of California, Berkeley.
+In 2001 Dr Lund founded The Document Academy, an international network for Documentation studies organising annual DOCAM conferences around the world.
+He is still active as Professor Emeritus, participating in research projects.